AADL Self-Checkout Kiosk

 PHASE 1: User Research

-Upon approaching the kiosk, the user is currently greeted with a blank screen, with no evident calls to action.
+Upon approaching the kiosk, the user is greeted with a blank screen and no evident calls to action.
 Once they scan their card, they are brought to the main screens where they can scan and view items, but again communication and calls to action fall short.
 Finally, the printing flow is easy to miss and there is no evident success message upon finishing.

 The primary purpose of conducing research was to identify the existing usability problems with the self-checkout kiosk which prevent patrons from achieving their desired tasks.
 We determined common pain points associated with the self-checkout process and identified what patrons hope to accomplish with the kiosk.
 This helped us understand best practices regarding kiosk interface design in order to improve the efficiency, accessibility and usability of the kiosk.